Zaporozhec7/fat_tweet/README.md

 Extension do not published in Chrome webstore yet - it wait validation

-This app became possible thanks to the authors of library `html2canvas` library (https://github.com/niklasvh/html2canvas), which used in this extension to make screenshots.
+This app became possible thanks to the authors of library `html2canvas` (https://github.com/niklasvh/html2canvas), which used in this extension to make screenshots.